This file is Copyright 2021 Volatility Foundation and licensed under the Volatility Software License 1.0

 from volatility3.plugins.linux import elfs

 [docs] @classmethod def list_tasks( cls, context: interfaces.context.ContextInterface, vmlinux_module_name: str, filter_func: Callable[[int], bool] = lambda _: False, include_threads: bool = False, ) -> Iterable[interfaces.objects.ObjectInterface]: """Lists all the tasks in the primary layer.
 Args: context: The context to retrieve required elements (layers, symbol tables) from vmlinux_module_name: The name of the kernel module on which to operate filter_func: A function which takes a process object and returns True if the process should be ignored/filtered include_threads: If True, it will also return user threads.
-Yields: Task objects """ vmlinux = context.modules[vmlinux_module_name] init_task = vmlinux.object_from_symbol(symbol_name="init_task") # Note that the init_task itself is not yielded, since "ps" also never shows it. for task in init_task.tasks: if filter_func(task): continue yield task if include_threads: yield from task.get_threads()
+Yields: Task objects """ vmlinux = context.modules[vmlinux_module_name] init_task = vmlinux.object_from_symbol(symbol_name="init_task") # Note that the init_task itself is not yielded, since "ps" also never shows it. seen = set() for forward in (True, False): for task in init_task.tasks.to_list( symbol_type=init_task.vol.type_name, member="tasks", forward=forward, ): if task.vol.offset in seen: continue seen.add(task.vol.offset) if not task.is_valid(): continue if filter_func(task): continue yield task if include_threads: yield from task.get_threads()